How to Reject Stereotypes and Define Yourself

 By Tiffany Eve Lawrence

 You shouldn’t have to cope with harmful stereotypes.
 You alone cannot put them to rest, nor is it your responsibility to do so — and you shouldn’t even have to make peace with them.
-Instead, you can combat stereotypes by protecting yourself from internalizing them and finding ways to live as your most authentic self.
+But if you do encounter such stereotypes, you can take care of yourself by refusing to accept them as true and finding ways to live as your most authentic self.

 How to Actively Reject Stereotypes and Nurture Your Identity